 “We encourage band directors, cheerleading coaches, academic team coaches all to participate in this training.”

 The program follows the same structure as other WWU graduate programs for working adults.
 Designed to be completed in fewer than two years, the 36-hour program involves a cohort group of students moving through together, attending each course one night a week for six weeks.

-“William Woods is a leader in innovative graduate education programs in Missouri,” Westerfield said.
+“William Woods has been a leader in innovative graduate education programs in Missouri for the last 10 years,” McCarthy said.
 “This is another example of WWU taking the lead in serving Missouri students.”

-More information on the university’s Graduate and Professional Studies program is available at williamwoods.edu/GPS.
+More information on the university’s Graduate & Adult Studies program is available at TheWoods.edu/evening.